 A frequent lecturer and presenter at local, regional and national education meetings, she is a well-respected writer in this field and former associate editor of the Maryland English Journal.
 She has been acknowledged with invited memberships to Phi Kappa Phi, Sigma Tau Delta, and Phi Delta Kappa.
 Her commitment to higher education is further exemplified by her years of service as a trustee of Simmons College (MA) and a member of the Board of Visitors of Elon University, NC.

-Mr. Solender has been a middle school math teacher for the past fourteen years, currently teaching 8th grade at Mills Park Middle School in Cary, NC.
-In addition to his teaching duties, he directs the school musicals and is the faculty representative to the PTA.
+Mr. Solender has been a middle school math teacher for the past fifteen years, currently teaching 8th and 9th grade at The Hawbridge School, a small charter school in Saxapahaw NC.
 His path to the teaching profession had many twists and turns.
 Mr. Solender started his education at Clark University, but left during his sophomore year to pursue an opportunity with Domino's Pizza.
 He owned and operated franchise locations in Massachusetts and later in New Jersey.
 After meeting his wife, Heather, he sold the franchises and moved to Maine to open Jenny Craig franchises, which he still owns today.

 Feeling discontent with the world of business, Mr. Solender went back to school full time to attain his degree in teaching.
 After teaching for two years, he returned to school again to earn his Master's degree from Lesley University.
 Mr. Solender moved to Pittsboro, NC in 2010.
 He is very proud of his two daughters who graduated from Elon.
 Alexandra, class of '12, teaches AP Physics at Holly Springs High School in Holly Springs, NC and Jessica, class of '14, who teaches 6th grade math at Daniels Middle School in Raleigh, NC.